AdobeDocs/marketo-learn.en/help/instance-management/best-practice-watch.md

 thumbnail: 345421.jpeg
 exl-id: 6dc6cf48-240a-45fd-9156-ece411064e89
 ---
-# How to use Marketo instance and program best practices
+# How to use [!DNL Marketo] instance and program best practices

 Watch how to implement Marketo’s suggested program and instance best practices in Marketo.